Alarms that a bus had rammed a bus shelter on Valhallavägen began arriving at SOS Alarm at 3:23 p.m.

 Ambulances, fire engines and police are sent to the scene.

-Many people were at the accident site, which is a traffic hub, with bus stops and stations for the metro and Roslagsbanan.
-The block is home to the Royal Institute of Technology and Engelbrektsskolan, with a thousand primary school students.
+Many are at the accident site, which is located in a traffic hub with bus stops and stations for the metro and Roslagsbanan.
+The block includes the Royal Institute of Technology and Engelbrektsskolan, with a thousand primary school students.

 Initially, several serious injuries were reported.